 The Creative Cloud is made up of two different parts.
 The first part is a complete re-think of how you get your software, get new products sooner and publish your content.
-It starts with instead of paying one huge fee up front for all the CS6 products you pay a much smaller fee of $29-$49 a month for everything.
+It starts with instead of paying one huge fee up front for all the CS6 products you pay a much smaller fee of $29-$49 a month for everything in the adobe suite.
 You can then go into the Creative Cloud and download and install all the apps on to any two computers with a MUCH better and simpler install system than Adobe ever had.
 The Cloud also gets you access to monthly product updates and new applications as they are put out for beta testing.
 Finally with your monthly membership you are able to publish up to 5 sites with Adobe Hosting Services and with Adobe Digital Publishing Suite, Single Edition you’ll be able to deliver digital publications to tablets.

 The second part of the Creative Cloud focuses on cloud storage and collaboration and device syncing.
 The Cloud gives you 20GB or storage that can be added through Dropbox like desktop interface or through their suite of Touch Apps.
 Since it is an Adobe Cloud it understand and renders out all of your different file types so you can page through InDesign files or explore the layers of a Photoshop file.
 I think this part of the service has a lot of promise but still needs a lot of work before I would ever consider putting it in my studio and I say that for two reasons.
 The first is that in the version the demo’s at the launch you can see that files are either private so only you can see them or they are public so everyone can see them.
 They need to add a concept of closed workgroups so that your design can be kept private within a set group of people as no designer and especially no client wants their great new design to be available for the world to see before they want to launch it.
 The second part is around the security of the cloud which they did not discuss in the event.
 I hope they realize that this cloud isn’t like Apple’s iCloud where I could really care less if a photo of my dog or latest music download gets out in the open.
 For me this is more like I am giving you bank account information because for this tool to truly work creative teams have to be able to trust that they can put sensitive info, files and designs on the Cloud and they will be safe and protected.
 If you want to learn more, check out this Adobe Creative Cloud Review which looks at all of the individual applications included in more detail.

 Adobe Touch Apps